Jet Chang: National team career

-Chang played primarily off the bench for the Chinese Taipei team at the 2009 Asian Championship as the youngest player on the team.
+Chang played primarily off the bench for the Chinese Taipei national basketball team at the 2009 FIBA Asia Championship as the youngest player on the team.
 In his most extensive action of the tournament, he had game highs in points in Chinese Taipei's preliminary round victory over Uzbekistan and narrow eighth final loss against South Korea.

-In 2012, After going undrafted in the 2012 NBA Draft, Chang played for the Minnesota Timberwolves summer league team, but did not make the opening day NBA roster.
+Chang also played for Chinese Taipei in the 2011 FIBA Asia Championship.
+In 2012, he played in the William Jones Cup and the 2012 FIBA Asia Cup.
+An injury in the 2015 Jones Cup kept him out of playing in the 2015 FIBA Asia Championship.
+In 2018, he was listed in the national team pool for the 2019 FIBA World Cup Asian qualifiers, but had to back out due to injury.